Connect with a certified trainer for free

 • Taking non-steroidal anti-inflammatory medications, like ibuprofen

-As your pain and swelling reside, you’ll begin a physical therapy program to stretch and strengthen the knee, restoring range of motion and stability.
+As your lateral knee pain and swelling reside, you’ll begin a physical therapy program to stretch and strengthen the knee, restoring range of motion and stability.
 You will also be required to wear a brace to protect and stabilize the knee when active.

 Try these exercises to help address your condition: